 Heads up!
 This section covers advanced content that assumes you already know how to use Document Search.
-If you are just starting out, we recommend you first check out Run a Search.
+If you are just starting out, we recommend you first check out Document Search.

 Document Search is a very powerful tool even if you are just running basic queries, but if you take advantage of some of the advanced query operators that are available, you can often find what you want more easily.

-By default, searches will find instances in documents where all the words in a query are found within 10 words of each other.
-This default search behavior can be modified with advanced search options to better help you find what you need.
+By default, searches will find instances in documents where all of the words in a query are found within 10 words of each other.
+Here are some of the different ways that you can advantage of operators to find more nuanced results:

-To do an Exact Phrase search, put your query in quotes:
+To perform an Exact Phrase search, simply put your query in quotes:

 "2016 EBITDA" will match only 2016 EBITDA and not EBITDA in the year 2016.